Jim Thompson (Illinois politician): Tenure

 In November 1980, Thompson, by his executive order, instituted a hiring freeze for all state agencies, boards, bureaus, and commissions under his control as governor.
 The order affected approximately 60,000 state positions.
 These positions could only be filled if the candidates were first approved by an office created by Thompson, the Governor's Office of Personnel.
 Suit was brought and the Supreme Court held this political patronage practice unconstitutional as a violation of the First Amendment rights of low-level public employees in Rutan v.
 Republican Party of Illinois, 497 U.S. 62 (1990).

 In 1989, Governor Thompson agreed to establish a compounding, 3 percent cost-of-living increase for retirees from Illinois government jobs, including public school teachers.
 Years later, in an interview with a Chicago business magazine, Thompson said he never knew the cost might exceed $1 billion and likely would not have signed it if he had known.

-In recent years, the cumulative effect of the 3 percent annual increases has been recognized as one of the major causes of Illinois' public employee pension crisis.
+The cumulative effect of the 3 percent annual increases has been recognized as one of the major causes of Illinois' ongoing public employee pension crisis.

-In 1993, the State of Illinois Center in Chicago was renamed the James R. Thompson Center to honor the former governor.
+Thompson was also credited for helping save the Chicago White Sox during his tenure.
+In 1988, Thompson convinced Illinois lawmakers to approve funding of a new stadium for the White Sox, who were threatening to move the club to St. Petersburg, Florida's newly built Suncoast Dome.
+Legislators ultimately approved a last-minute deal to build a new stadium on June 30, 1988, and new Comiskey Park opened in 1991.

+After months of speculation and the prospect of tough reelection bid against Democrat Neil Hartigan, Thompson announced at a July 13, 1989 press conference that he would not seek a fifth term in 1990.
+His preferred successor, Secretary of State Jim Edgar, went on to win the race, serving two terms as governor.